 Style Notes: You’ll still be in need of a coat for the foreseeable, and while checks are still going strong, we recommend investing in a brighter hue to give your outfits a lift.
 This one is Balenciaga, but & Other Stories has a brilliant homage too.

-Style Notes: Party season may be over (sob) but that doesn't mean you have to relegate glam pieces to the back of your wardrobe just yet.
+Style Notes: Party season may be over, but that doesn't mean you have to relegate glam pieces to the back of your wardrobe just yet.
 Take your favourite fancy skirt and wear it with kicks and an overcoat to keep the party going well into January.

-Style Notes: If you didn't buy into millennial pink in 2018, chances are you rocked it when it first sky-rocketed in 2017.
-Well, in 2019, it's already proving equally popular.
+Style Notes: If you didn't buy into pink in 2019, chances are you rocked it when it first sky-rocketed in 2017.
+Well, in 2020, it's already proving equally popular.
 Wear it with tones of camel and white for a sophisticated take.

-Style Notes: This smart trouser and oversized knit combo ticks all the boxes: warm, effortless, chic.
+Style Notes: This smart-trousers–and–oversized-knit combo ticks all the boxes: warm, effortless and chic.